neilkrupa/UNI-GroupProject-MoleQuest/README.md

 * Clone the source code of this repository
 * Open the MoleQuest.sln with Visual Studio

+(You may be able to just open MoleQuest.sln and all the settings shown in the SFML tutorial will be done for you, I'm not sure)

 ### Contribution guidelines ###

 * Follow the Google C++ Code Style http://google-styleguide.googlecode.com/svn/trunk/cppguide.html